Rockets Redglare: 1970s and 1980s

 From 1970 to 1974, Redglare spent time at Kinsman Hall, a drug rehabilitation center first located in Hauppauge, New York (early 1968), which then moved to Hillsdale, New York (late 1968) and eventually went to its new facility located in Jackman, Maine (mid 1970).
-He entered the program as a resident and became employed as a staff member, reaching the position of assistant residential director and then leaving to return home to New York City.
+He entered the program as a resident and became employed as a staff member, reaching the position of assistant residential director before leaving Kinsman to return home to New York City.

 In the early 1970s, Redglare lived with the actress Baybi Day before moving into a second floor apartment on Third Avenue, off 14th Street.
 In the late 1970s, Redglare spent most of his time in the East Village, where he "became a permanent fixture in the punk rock and porno film scenes."
-Redglare worked as bouncer at the Red Bar in the East Village, as a roadie for a band called The Hassles (which featured a young Billy Joel), and acted as a bodyguard and drug supplier to punk rock bassist Sid Vicious and artist-musician Jean-Michel Basquiat.
+Redglare worked as a bouncer at the Red Bar in the East Village, as a roadie for a band called The Hassles (which featured a young Billy Joel), and acted as a bodyguard and drug supplier to punk rock bassist Sid Vicious and artist-musician Jean-Michel Basquiat.

 The night Vicious is alleged to have killed his girlfriend, Nancy Spungen, Redglare had delivered 40 capsules of Dilaudid to the couple's room at the Chelsea Hotel.
-In his book, Pretty Vacant: A History of Punk, Phil Strongman states that he believes Redglare killed Spungen.
+In his book Pretty Vacant: A History of Punk, Phil Strongman states that he believes Redglare killed Spungen.
 Redglare always denied involvement in Spungen's killing to the press, but allegedly admitted to the killing within his circle of friends.

 Redglare began performing stand-up comedy routines at East Village/Lower East Side bars such as Pyramid and Club 57 in his own show titled Taxi Cabaret, and he also did performance art.
 He made his acting debut in the 1985 Eric Mitchell film The Way It Is, also known as Euridice on the Avenues, a film whose cast also included Steve Buscemi and Vincent Gallo (who composed the soundtrack).
 Later that year, Redglare appeared in the Jim Jarmusch film Down by Law.